Muneerabinhotan/Paint-The-Rytheme/README.md

 * Using Basic Routing in React.
 * Using Axios to make asynchronous JavaScript calls.

-## Wireframes

-*

 ## Application Design

-1. Home Page Component: This Component displays a Carousel of images using API and React-Bootstrap, and displays data about the artists and the users are able to "Add" or "Favorite" any painting to their list.
+1. Home Page Component: This Component displays a Carousel of images using API and React-Bootstrap, and displays data about the artists.
-2. List Component: This Component displays the painting that the users added to the list, and they are able to delete specific painting or clear all the list.
+2. List Component: This Component displays the painting that the user added to the list, and he/she is able to delete specific painting or clear all the list.
-3. Favorite Component: This Component displays the painting that the users marked them as favorite.
+3. Favorite Component: This Component displays the painting that the user marked them as favorite.
 4. Pablo Picasso Component: Displays his work.
 5. Vincent Van Gogh Component: Displays his work.

+## User Stories
+* The user can access any features in the website.
+* As the user access the Home Page, he/she can mark any painting of the artists work and it will be available in the Favorite Page.
+* The user can add any paintings to the List Page.
+* The user can access the List Page, and he/she can delete specific painting or clear all the list.

+## Wireframes

+*

 ## Live Application URL